Skip to main content

 Nagasaki after the detonation of Fat Man almost 2000 feet over the city

-Often what struck me was not what had been destroyed but what had been spared.
-One day I came across a beautiful paved street.
+Often, what struck me was not what had been destroyed, but what had been spared.
+One day, I came across a beautiful paved street.
 Most of the streets were so filled with debris that I couldn’t walk down them, but this one was so clear that it was like walking a straight path through Hell.
 I remember taking a photograph of three girls holding a dead body.
 They didn’t want their picture taken; they thought it would steal their souls or something.

 I ran into children playing baseball and women washing their clothes in a pool of water.
 When I brought out the camera, they waved me away.
 I didn’t get one picture.
-That night, back at headquarters, I racked the camera bellows all the way out, took the prongs off, and put in 10 chocolate bars and several sticks of Juicy Fruit gum.
+That night, back at headquarters, I racked the camera bellows all the way out, took the prongs off, and put in ten chocolate bars and several sticks of Juicy Fruit gum.
 After that, whenever I went looking for pictures, I would call out “chocoletto” and the kids would come running.

-Down near the center of town somebody had created an airstrip.
+Down near the center of town, somebody had created an airstrip.
 The entire area was just flat.
 Somebody put up a sign that read ATOMIC-FIELD.
 Planes would land there.
 That’s where I would meet my plane, give the pilot my film packs to be developed, or pick up supplies like K rations.
 The K rations were handy to give the kids, along with the chocolate and cigarettes.
 Hell, I liked K rations.

 The hardest thing at first was just finding somebody living.

-One day I met a Japanese photographer who had shot three pictures of the bomb explosion.
+One day, I met a Japanese photographer who had shot three pictures of the bomb explosion.
 I asked him why he hadn’t shot more, and he answered, “It was too horrible.”
 I got to be friendly with him, and he told me, “Be careful with your negatives.
 The military will take them.
 They took my film, they took my cameras, they took every record I made.”

 O'Donnell was shocked when he encountered the devastation at Hiroshima.